 The multiplayer in the game is mostly the same as the previous version.
 If you have been a fan of this in the past then you know what to expect.
 Disappointingly there is not a naval battle online mode.
 This would have been amazing as the naval battles are the most interesting part of Black Flag.
 Having a huge naval fight would have created some epic moments and it is a massive shame that this is not here.
 Hopefully the next game in the franchise will have naval battles, assuming it is even set in an appropriate time period at all.

 Overall, I believe that Assassin’s Creed IV: Black Flag is a fantastic game.
 The naval battles and exploration bring freshness to a series that was stagnating.
 The new pirate setting breathes life into a story that was quickly becoming dull and repetitive.
 The combat is also as satisfying as ever.
 Unfortunately some missions are needlessly frustrating and wearisome, but altogether the brilliant highs greatly out weight the occasional lows.
 Black Flag begins a new era for the Assassin’s Creed franchise, one that focuses on exhilarating gameplay rather than the series’ cumbersome storyline.

-This review was based on the Xbox 360 version of Assassin’s Creed IV: Black Flag.
+This review was based on the Xbox 360 version of Assassin’s Creed IV: Black Flag provided by Ubisoft.